On the primordial origin of the smoothing excess in the $Planck$ temperature power spectrum in light of LSS data: Comparison with current LSS data

 \section{Comparison with current LSS data}

 We apply the methodology developed in Ref.~\cite{Ballardini:2022wzu} and already applied to the case of linear undamped oscillations to the current model with the publicly available library {\tt CosmoBolognaLib}\footnote{\href{https://gitlab.com/federicomarulli/CosmoBolognaLib}{https://gitlab.com/federicomarulli/CosmoBolognaLib}} \cite{Marulli:2015jil}.
 We consider the combination of two non-overlapping redshift bins, neglecting their correlation, covering $0.2 < z < 0.5$ and $0.5 < z < 0.75$ using the galaxy two-point correlation function (2PCF) from the Sloan Digital Sky Survey III Baryon Oscillation Spectroscopic Survey Data Release 12 (BOSS DR12) \cite{BOSS:2016wmc,BOSS:2016apd}.
-We vary the amplitude of the template \eqref{eqn:template} (linearly in the range ${\cal A}_{\rm lin} \in [0,\, 1]$) together with the BAO ($\alpha_\perp$, $\alpha_\parallel$) and nuisance parameters ($B_0$, $B_2$, $A^0_0$ $A^2_0$, $A^0_1$, $A^2_1$, $A^0_2$, $A^2_2$)$_{z_1,z_2}$ keeping fix the remaining four primordial feature parameters.
-We find ${\cal A}_{\rm lin} < 0.26\ (< 0.096)$ at 95\% (68\%) confidence level (CL), we show the marginalized poster distribution on ${\cal A}_{\rm lin}$ in Fig.~\ref{fig:1D_lin}.